cydrobolt/polr/docs/user-guide/installation.md

 $ chown -R www-data polr
 # run only if on Fedora-based systems
 $ chown -R apache polr

+# run only if on recent Fedora, or other system, with SELinux enforcing
+$ chcon -R -t httpd_sys_rw_content_t polr/storage polr/.env
 ```

 ## Installing using `composer`